 Sienna Resources Acquires the Kuusamo PGE-Ni-Cu-Co Project in Finland

-VANCOUVER, May 25, 2020 - Sienna Resources Inc. (SIE—TSX.v) (A1XCQ0–FSE) (SNNAF—OTCBB) (May 25, 2020) (the “Company”) is pleased to announce it has acquired the Kuusamo battery metals project (the “Project”) which is comprised of two exploration “reservation” properties located adjacent to and near EMX Royal Corporation’s (EMX—NYSE) Kaukua platinum group elements (PGE) royalty property in Finland, which is being advanced by Palladium One Mining Inc. (PDM-TSX.v).
+Vancouver, May 25, 2020 - Sienna Resources Inc. (TSXV: SIE) (FSE: A1XCQ0) (OTC PINK: SNNAF) (the "Company") is pleased to announce it has acquired the Kuusamo battery metals project (the "Project") which is comprised of two exploration "reservation" properties located adjacent to and near EMX Royal Corporation's (EMX-NYSE) Kaukua platinum group elements (PGE) royalty property in Finland, which is being advanced by Palladium One Mining Inc. (PDM-TSX.v).
 The highly prospective Kuusamo project hosts similar styles of mineralization located within the same mafic intrusive complex and along trend of the mineralization at Kaukua.
 Both the Kuusamo and Kaukua properties show Ni-Cu-Co-PGE enriched sulfide horizons near the base of a mafic intrusive complex.
 Geologic maps of the area depicting this horizon show that it extends for nearly 30 kilometers along strike within the EMX reservation areas.

 To view an enhanced version of this graphic, please visit: